Disha2901185/Task-Manager/README.md

 =======
 # Project-Task-Manager

-A full-stack task management system that allows users to efficiently manage their **Projects** and **Tasks** with a user-friendly interface and robust backend.
+A full-stack task management system that allows users to efficiently manage their **Tasks** with a user-friendly interface and robust backend.

 ---

 ## 🚀 Features

-✅ Project and Task CRUD operations
+✅ Task CRUD operations
 ✅ Task filtering by status (To Do, In Progress, Done)
 ✅ Status badges with dynamic colors
 ✅ Due date display